davidcmarkham/bhxiv-cwld/example/logic/paper.md

 ## Acknowledgements

-With thanks to the oranisers of BioHackathon Europe for providing an excellent environment to inspire this work and for funding the travel arrangements of the authors.
+With thanks to the organisers of BioHackathon Europe for providing an excellent environment to inspire this work and for funding the travel arrangements of the authors.